-Paula Ganga is a political scientist with an interest in comparative politics, political economy and political methodology with a regional emphasis on Eastern Europe and other post-communist societies.
+Paula Ganga is a political scientist with an interest in comparative politics, political economy, and political methodology with a regional emphasis on Eastern Europe and other post-communist societies.
 Dr. Ganga’s current book manuscript focuses on political determinants of switches between privatization and nationalization and her recent work examines the economic consequences of populist leaders in power.
-Dr. Ganga’s research bears directly on how nations view the link between democracy and market capitalism, populism, rising illiberalism in recent political transitions and state capitalism.
-She received her Ph.D. from Georgetown University in July 2018 and is currently a Postdoctoral Research Fellow at the Harriman Institute at Columbia University.
-Before coming to the Harriman Institute, Paula was a Postdoctoral Fellow at the Skalny Center for Polish and Central Eastern European Studies, University of Rochester, and a George F. Kennan Short-term Scholar at the Woodrow Wilson Center for International Scholars.
+Dr. Ganga’s research bears directly on how nations view the link between democracy and market capitalism, populism, rising illiberalism in recent political transitions, and state capitalism.
+She received her PhD from Georgetown University in July 2018 and is currently a Postdoctoral Research Fellow at The Harriman Institute at Columbia University.
+Before coming to The Harriman Institute, Dr. Ganga was a Postdoctoral Fellow at the Skalny Center for Polish and Central Eastern European Studies, University of Rochester, and a George F. Kennan Short-term Scholar at the Woodrow Wilson Center for International Scholars.